drcjar/open-nhs-apis-talk/open-nhs-apis.md

 Carl Reynolds and Terence Eden

+## Stories from the front line

+1. every day blues
+2. can't see the xray
+3. can't see the imporant recent test

+## What problems do we need to solve in NHS IT anyway?

+Monopolies.
+Broken markets.
+Dysfunctional UIs.
+No ability to make improvements to software used.
+Fragmented and siloed data.
+In some respects, the opposite of like on the internet...

-## Background - what did the internet ever do for us anyway?
+## What did the internet ever do for us anyway?

 The Internet provides unparalleled opportunity for the efficient matching of skills to tasks ("work").